lambdatoast/lambdatoast.github.com/_posts/2014-09-20-the-point-of-abstraction.markdown

 caught *yourself* uttering this phrase.
 Ask yourself what you're really talking about, then!

+> That's too abstract (meaning "non-physical")

+Leaving aside the tons of fuzziness that the "non-physical vs. physical" view itself carries with it (see [recommended reading](#recommended-reading)); leaving aside the irony of opening such a philosophical can of worms while (presumably) arguing for more "real world practicality"; I still can't make head or tail of this point.
+It's certainly not talking about solving problems.
+The best approach then is to ask them "too non-physical for what?"

+Maybe they really mean "That's not modelling the physical machine M".
+And surely by now you know the question that's coming: *What is the problem?*

+If the problem is "Model the machine M such that using the non-physical model makes people feel like they're physically using M", and the resulting "solution" doesn't solve that problem, then the resulting solution is aiming for the wrong problem.
+But this situation has got nothing to say about the utility of abstraction as a tool.

+Last note on this point: Don't forget that the point of abstraction is about satisfying goals and solving problems, not about blindly representing how the world "really is".
+Consider this: "Represent a machine M how it 'really is' in the physical world," Call it RepresentMachinePhysicalBehaviorProblem.
+It is *a* problem.
+It may or may not be *your* problem.
+If it is, then solve it.
+If it isn't, don't go around assuming it is.

 > Abstraction should not be the goal

 This one is odd.